opensearch-project/opensearch-spark/docs/ppl-lang/functions/ppl-json.md

 **Description**

 `json_extend(json_string, array(key1, value1, key2, value2, ...))` extends values to end of an array at path_key within the json elements.
 Returns the updated json object after extending.
+`json_extend` is identical to `json_append` function except that it flattens given arrays before appending.

 **Argument type:**
 - \<json_string\> must be a JSON_STRING.